Emergent Introspection in AI is Content-Agnostic

 \section{Llama 405B: Further Strengths}

 The main results for Llama use strengths 7--10, which satisfy our filtering criteria: minimum coherence $\geq 5\%$ at all layers and peak detection $\geq 25\%$ at the best layer.
 This appendix presents results from low strengths, excluded due to insufficient detection ($<$25\% even at the best layer).
-Figure~\ref{fig:llama-lowstrength-fp-tp} shows the first-person vs.\ third-person comparison.
-Both conditions show low detection.
+Figure~\ref{fig:llama-lowstrength} shows the results.